yelmuratoff/ispect/packages/ispect_ai/README.md

 It will immediately take you to the issue creation page with a description of the issue you described and a screenshot attachment with all your drawings.

 ### Referenced packages:
-A list of great packages I've used in ISpect:
+A list of great packages I've used in ISpect AI:
 [talker](https://pub.dev/packages/talker),
 [path_provider](https://pub.dev/packages/path_provider),
 [device_info_plus](https://pub.dev/packages/device_info_plus),